Martuni, Nagorno-Karabakh: 2020 Nagorno-Karabakh war

 From the very first days of the 2020 Nagorno-Karabakh war (started on 27 September 2020), Martuni was subjected to artillery shelling by the armed forces of Azerbaijan.
 This led to the disconnection of the city from electricity and gas supply.
 On 1 November, Azerbaijani aviation launched an airstrike on the city.
-The Armenian detachments managed to hold their positions in Martuni until the ceasefire was established.
+The Armenian detachments managed to hold their positions in Martuni until a ceasefire was established.

-On 15 November 2020, Russian peacekeeping contingent formed an observation post in the city.
+On 15 November 2020, a Russian peacekeeping contingent formed an observation post in the city.
 On 13 February 2021, the specialists of the International Mine Action Center of the Ministry of Defense of the Russian Federation completed the clearance of the territory in the Martuni region.
 On 1 March, a block-modular town was commissioned for the residence of military personnel of the Russian peacekeeping contingent.

+2023 Azerbaijani offensive in Nagorno-Karabakh

+Following the 2023 Azerbaijani offensive in Nagorno-Karabakh, the town came under control of Azerbaijani forces on 26 September 2023.
+Azerbaijan's authorities reportedly dismantled a statue of Armenian militant Monte Melkonian.

 Historical and cultural heritage

 The town has a house of culture commonly called "The Opera", and the Church of St. Nerses the Great, opened in 2004.
 The Russian 19th-century Gevorgavan Church is located near Martuni.